ssbc/ssb-db2/README.md

  - Performance, the database stores data in [bipf]
  - Replace flume with [jitdb] and specialized indexes
- - Run in the browser
+ - Run in the browser via [ssb-browser-core](https://github.com/arj03/ssb-browser-core)
  - Work well with partial replication

 SSB-DB2 is a secret-stack plugin that registers itself in the db